- Go 100%

 go run ./cmd/memcache import-jsonl --repo . events.jsonl

-Invalid JSONL lines, invalid records, wrong-repo records, duplicate import entries, and entries already present in the journal are rejected with source and line diagnostics before any import writes happen.
+Invalid JSONL lines, invalid records, wrong-repo-identity records, duplicate import entries, and entries already present in the journal are rejected with source and line diagnostics before any import writes happen.
 Successful imports report imported: N and redacted: N when any records had secret-shaped fields redacted.

 Compact old noisy memories: